claasd/caffoa.net/readme.md

 # Migrating from 1.x
 * The is a [Migration guide](migration_1_to_2.md) to goude you from migrtion from 1.x to 2.x.
-* In 2.x, there is [Experimental support for System.Text.Json](readme.system.text.json.md)
+* Starting with 2.x, there is [Experimental support for System.Text.Json](readme.system.text.json.md)

 # Required nuget packages